SimonE1003/7-days/README.md

 ###

-<p align="left">hunger, thirsty, sanity, illness, and other items.<br><br>	1.
+<p align="left">Hunger, thirsty, sanity, illness, and other items.<br><br>	1.
 After night, if hunger, thirsty, sanity is insufficient -> health decreases, if ill over zero -> health decreases<br>	2.
 Through event-> sanity change<br>	3, You can collect food and water to avoid hunger and thirsty (they are automatically consumed after night)<br>	4.
 You can collect medicine at specific places, which would reduce ill by 1 and add to your health (medicines are automatically used upon collected)<br> 5.
 Bullets are important!
 Try to collect them to prepare for battles<br> 6.
 No health -> bad endings (there are many different endings)</p>

 ###

-<h3 align="left">What should the players do:</h3>
+<h3 align="left">What should the player do:</h3>

 ###

-<p align="left">1. day time: you have to go out and collect items<br>	2. night time: important story happens at shelter<br>	3. both night and daytime shows 1 story <br>	4. after 7 days something happens so prepare well</p>
+<p align="left">1.
+Day time: you have to go out and collect items<br>	2.
+Night time: important story happens at shelter<br>	3.
+Both night and daytime shows 1 story <br>	4.
+After 7 days something happens so prepare well</p>

 ###